rishivgt/CEG2350-Exam1-Review/Exam1-Review.md

 **Q33: What does the `git commit -m "message"` command do?**
 - a) Stages changes for commit
-- b) Commits staged changes with a descriptive message
+- b) Commits staged changes with a descriptive message<-
 - c) Pushes committed changes to a remote repository
 - d) Creates a new branch

 **Q34: What command is used to check the status of a Git repository?**
-- a) git status
+- a) git status<-
 - b) git check
 - c) git info
 - d) git logs

 **Q35: What does the `git pull` command do?**
-- a) Downloads and merges changes from a remote repository
+- a) Downloads and merges changes from a remote repository  <-
 - b) Creates a new commit
 - c) Uploads local changes to the remote repository
 - d) Clones a remote repository